martinResearch/PySparseLP/readme.md

 * a first order primal-dual algorithm adapted from chambolle pock [2]
 * three methods based on the Alternating Direction Method of Multipliers [3]

-**Note** This method are not meant to be efficient method to solve generic linear programs.
+**Note** These methods are not meant to be efficient methods to solve generic linear programs.
 They are simple and quite naive methods i coded while exploring different possibilites to solve sparse linear programs.

 This project also provides: